jackyjngwn/SingularityWorkshop/index.md

 <br>
-### Installing Singularity
+### Installing singularity

-While we have pre-installed Docker on your newly-launched image, you also need to install singularity.
+While we have pre-installed docker on your newly-launched image, you also need to install singularity.
 Stampede2 is still using Singularity 2.3.1, so we need to build that from source.

 ```
 $ VERSION=2.3.2